Deformed SPDE models with an application to spatial modeling of significant wave height: Inference

-To evaluate the log-likelihood, computing the log determinants and solving linear systems for the matrix $Q_{U|Y}$ are needed.
-Since all matrices involved in the likelihood are sparse, symmetric, and positive definite this can be handled efficiently using sparse Cholesky factorizations.
+To evaluate the log-likelihood, computing the log-determinants and solving linear systems w.r.t. the matrix $Q_{U|Y}$ are needed.
+Since all matrices involved in the likelihood are sparse, symmetric, and positive definite, this can be handled efficiently using sparse Cholesky factorizations.

-To find the parameter estimates, we perform numerical optimization of the log-likelihood.
-This can be time consuming since the proposed model can have quite a large number of parameters.
-To reduce the computation time, and the risk of finding suboptimal local maxima, good starting values are needed for the parameters.
+Since no analytical formula is available for the parameter values maximizing the likelihood, we perform numerical optimization of the log-likelihood.
+The log-likelihood depend on the parameters, $\{\beta^i_{np}\}_{npi}$, in a rather complex manner and it is not possible to compute the derivatives of the log-likelihood explicitly.
+Instead, we use a Quasi-Newton method through the \textit{optimization toolbox} in Matlab to acquire the maximum likelihood estimates.
+This can be time consuming since the proposed model can have a large number of parameters.
+To reduce the computation time, and the risk of finding sub-optimal local maxima, good starting values are needed for the parameters.
 We obtain such starting values by first computing local parameter estimates as explained in Appendix \ref{sec:MLlocal}.
-The method is based on approximating the parameters as constant in small neighborhoods to observed locations in space and computing local estimates for each such neighborhood.
+The method is based on approximating the parameters as constant in small neighborhoods close to observed locations in space and compute local estimates for each such neighborhood.
 The estimates are then merged to get a starting value through a least-squares procedure.
-See Appendix \ref{sec:MLlocal} for further details.
+See Appendix~\ref{sec:MLlocal} for further details.